phantomics/specops/README.md

  (:SLL 4 (@ 0 1) 0) (:ST 4 (@ 7 8 90)))
 ```

-The `(interpret)` macro is the main tool for disassembly in Specops.
-Given a vector of encoded instructions, it will convert them to code in the format of SpecOps.
+The `(interpret)` macro is the main tool for disassembly in SpecOps.
+Given a vector of encoded instructions, it will convert them to code in the same format in which it's input.
 Note that said vectors need to be of the appropriate integer types.
 If you copy and paste the text of the vector above into a Common Lisp REPL and attempt to disassemble it, it will typically be evaluated as a T-type vector rather than having the type `(unsigned-byte 16)` as System Z code should.
 This will cause disassembly to fail.

 ## Mirrored Specs: Hitachi Super-H